 Yesterday, we hopped from one birthday to another.
 A friend’s sons first birthday party at Akbar in Edison, which contrary to what I’d heard, had not so tasty food.
 A sunny afternoon and an improvised al fresco lunching there with the usual group to beat the busy hall indoors was a good way to spend time with the kids there.

 The ride to and from home was about 50 minutes each way.
 After coming home, I baked a cake for the next birthday of a friend at his place.
-I had some mango cream that if whipped that fell flat.
+I had some mango cream that I’d over whipped and it had fallen flat.
 I used that as the base and then roughly went ahead with the proportions, pretty much.
 So with two cups of the mango cream, I used two cups of all purpose flour, four teaspoons of baking powder and over two teaspoons of baking soda.
 I think I over did the baking soda or powder, because my bundt cake later rose and fell flat.
 That hasn’t happened to me in a while, so I’m guessing that might be the reason.

 I added more sugar and oil, just based on my estimates and knowledge of cooking and baking.
 The sugar turned out fine.
-It was just the cake falling a little, not completely fat.
+It was just the cake falling a little flat.

 The result was a soft, crumbly and moist texture inside and a crisp bottom.
 I didn’t get a photo of the cut cake (because I was too shy) and not everyone knows of my blog for me to get that photo of a cut cake without fielding questions.